Mindful/ling-573/README.md

 <br>

 ## Running the full system (summarization and ROUGE evaluation) on patas
-All that is needed to run the end-to-end system on the `devtest` dataset on patas is to submit D2.cmd to condor:
+All that is needed to run the end-to-end system on the `devtest` dataset on patas is to submit D3.cmd to condor:

-`condor_submit D2.cmd`
+`condor_submit D3.cmd`

-This will run the **run_d2.sh** script, which will set up a conda environment and install all of the necessary dependencies.
+This will run the **run.sh** script, which will set up a conda environment and install all of the necessary dependencies.
 It will write the generated summaries to the **output** directory, and will write the ROUGE evalulation score report to **results/rouge_scores.out**.

 ##### To switch from running on the **dev_test** corpus to the **train** corpus